rtCamp/ps-analysis-tool-wiki/Home.md

 ## Transitioning to a more privacy-preserving web

-If you are website developer, or a developer of components used by web sites, and you use third-party cookies to achieve your goals, the good news is that, by moving away from using unpartitioned third-party cookies and take advantage of new privacy-preserving APIs, you can now achieve your technology goals while also protecting your users from privacy violations.
+If you are website developer, or a developer of components used by web sites, and you use third-party cookies to achieve your goals the good news is that, by moving away from using unpartitioned third-party cookies and take advantage of new privacy-preserving APIs, you can now achieve your technology goals while also protecting your users from privacy violations.

 Transitioning to a more private web encompasses the following steps: